Release Drafter

 - Variables:

-is used here too. - Example: Similar to
+$RESOLVED_VERSIONis used here too. - Example: Similar to

-, the Git tag would also be2.5.0
+name-template, if the next version is2.5.0and theversion-resolverreturnsminor, the Git tag would also be2.5.0.

 change-template: '- $TITLE @$AUTHOR (#$NUMBER)'